We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Step 4: Be prepared for a power outage.

 Regardless of whether you’re expecting a snowstorm, ice storm, or freezing rain, you should be prepared to lose power.
 Blizzard weather consists of high winds and heavy snow, both of which can lead to downed power lines.
 Steve Powell, executive vice president of property and catastrophe at Sedgwick says, “Have a plan for heat and lighting in case you lose power and have a backup plan if your home loses heat, like staying with a neighbor or at a warming shelter.”
 If you have a generator, you can get it set up and ready to use.
-Just remember Powell’s advice: “Never run a generator indoors, the carbon dioxide will kill you.”
+Just remember Powell’s advice: “Never run a generator indoors, the carbon monoxide will kill you.”

 While your home still has power, keep cell phones, medical equipment, and other electronic devices charged.
 If you have backup batteries or power banks, ensure they are plugged in and fully recharged before the power goes out.